WSU-cshimizu/ceg4110-group-project-chimera/deliverables/sdp.md

 ### Meeting Time(s)

 - Fawcett Hall :
   If our class is dismissed early, we will use the remaining time to discuss project updates and progress.
 If class runs its full length, we will hold a virtual meeting on Discord from 6:30 PM to 7:30 PM on Tuesdays and Thursdays to ensure we stay on track.
+This schedule accommodates all members' availability and offers a balance between in-person and remote work.
 - Library Annex 025 :
   For critical decision-making and hands-on activities, we will meet in person at the Library Annex (Room 025).
 These meetings will be scheduled in advance and reserved for key project milestones or tasks that require group collaboration.
+The location provides access to essential resources and tools needed for in-depth project work.

 ### Meeting Cadence

 #### Weekly Meetings :

-We will meet three times a week to ensure consistent progress.
+We will meet three times a week (two virtual and one in-person as needed) to ensure consistent progress and effective collaboration.
+The virtual meetings on Discord are scheduled after class to allow flexibility and ensure that all members can attend.

 #### Ad-hoc Meetings :

 We will call an ad-hoc meeting as needed for specific issues or in the case of a major discovery, with at least 24 hours’ notice.
+This provides the flexibility to address any urgent or unforeseen challenges in the project.

 ### Communication mechanism (s) for outside of meeting

 For communication outside of meetings, we will use Discord to coordinate and discuss any project updates or questions.
 Also, team members are expected to respond to discord messages within 2 hours during weekday evenings.
 (6PM – 10PM).
+This ensures prompt communication and decision-making when not in meetings.

 ## Timeline